langchain-ai/langgraph-studio/README.md

 While in Beta, LangGraph Studio is available for free to all LangSmith users on any plan tier.
 [Sign up for LangSmith here](http://smith.langchain.com/).

+> [!NOTE]
+> We recommend using web version of LangGraph Studio UI, which is supported on all platforms.
+To get started, [run a local LangGraph server](https://langchain-ai.github.io/langgraph/tutorials/langgraph-platform/local-server/#langgraph-studio-web-ui) and connect it to the web studio UI.

 ![](./img/intro.gif)

 ## Download